dms-view/dms-view.github.io/tutorial.md

 When a site is selected on the site dot plot its mutation-level information is shown below as a logoplot and it is highlighted on the protein structure.

 ### Selecting sites
-There are three ways to select a site in the site dot plot: clicking a site, brushing a site(s), or listing specific sites by their label.
+There are three ways to select a site in the site dot plot: clicking a site, brushing a site(s), or listing a specific site(s) by its label.

 1. Clicking on a site: You can click on a site using the mouse.
-Click on the site again will deselect the site.
+Clicking on the site again will deselect the site.
 2. Brushing a site(s): You can brush several sites at once by clicking, holding, and swiping the mouse.
 Sites within the brush box will be selected.
 3. Listing a site(s): You can select a site by adding it to the selected site form field.
 This form field will also be updated with sites selected by clicking or brushing.
 The selected site field is a comma-separated list without leading or trailing spaces.